caimarmal/m0_github_challenge/github_steps.md

 # GitHub Steps

-Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
+You have to create a new repository on github and connect that to a local repository on your machine using the commands provided when creating a github repository, now your connected and can push!